Learn How to Manage Your Asthma

 Asthma Management Classes

-Classes will be held at Providence Health Center, Classroom 5 (located in the F.M. & Gloria Young Tower) the first and third week of each month.
+Classes will be held at Ascension Providence, Classroom 5 (located in the F.M. & Gloria Young Tower) the first and third week of each month.
 Please register by emailing Regina Lopez or calling her at 254-751-4238.

 Facilitators: Charles Goodwin, RRT and Regina Lopez, RRT